martinjaros/thesis/sources/2-application.md

 Table: Available functions for working with device file descriptors

-For example let's assume a generic peripheral device connected by the I^2^C bus.
+For example, assume a generic peripheral device connected by the I^2^C bus.
 First, to tell kernel there is such a device, the `sysfs` file-system may be used

 `echo $DEVICE_NAME $DEVICE_ADDRESS > /sys/bus/i2c/devices/i2c-1/new_device`{.bash}